spoonconsulting/cordova-plugin-background-upload/README.md

 **Configuration**
  * id: the id of the file you want to upload (String). this will be used to track uploads
  * filePath: the absolute path for the file to upload
+ * fileKey: the name of the key to use for the file
  * serverUrl: remote server url
  * headers: custom http headers
  * parameters: custom parameters for multipart data